 Tonic herbs are not a trend.
 They are grounded in thousands of years of empirical evidence within TCM and Ayurveda.
 Their safety has been verified in modern times with scientific research, confirming the effects the ancient herbal scientists monitored over thousands of years of practice.

 Medicinal mushrooms are unmatched in their ability to build immunity and adaptability within the body and are among some of the world’s most prized tonic herbs.
 In the wild, medicinal mushrooms are tree dwelling, favouring the bark of the particular trees in which to grow.

 Superfeast tonic herbs first came to my attention in 2016 via my friend Lorella Doherty when I was struggling with poor health after my second baby.
 She taught me about the modern-day plight known as adrenal fatigue, or HPA dysfunction, and encouraged me to try out a product called Jing.

 I had little disposable income but I was committed to my healing journey so I purchased a jar, taking the minimum daily dose to make it last longer, and in a month I was beginning to cultivate a new, gentle energy.
 I also started on (and my family still takes) ashwagandha, an Ayurvedic adaptogenic revered for it’s ability to aid sleep, stabilise mood, cultivate calmness, reduce stress, build immunity, and increase energy.
-It was also an integral part of healing my adrenal fatigue.
+It was an integral part of my healing journey.

 I find myself drawn to different herbs along my journey depending on what my body requires.
-Our pantry permanents for stress management, gut health, and immune support are Mason’s Mushrooms and ashwagandha.
+Our “pantry permanents” for stress management, gut health, and immune support are Mason’s Mushrooms and ashwagandha.
 I have used Jing, schizandra, Beauty Blend, astragalus, reishi, chaga, and Qi (chi) with incredible results.
-The idea with these herbs is that you take them consistently on a long term basis to reap the rewards of improved health.
+Take these herbs consistently on a long term basis and reap the rewards of vibrant health.